udaan-iitt/editions/2024_Summer/fairytale-or-fairyhell.md

   Tirupati.
 Apart from academics, he designs posters and manages the social media handle of an institute club.
 He spends his leisure time playing Badminton, Cricket, and Online Chess.
-He loves to travel and try adventurous things at times and recently fallen into book reading.
+He loves to travel and try adventurous things at times and has recently fallen into book reading.
 ---
 <p align="center">Saw her holding the gathering,</br>
 With nurturing vocals and feet snapping to the music,</br>